selabhvl/dat250public/appassignments/appassignA.md

 or some other suitable tool you may know from earlier.

 ## Development Methodology

-For the development of the system is to be partly based on the design methodology proposed in Chap 5 of the IoT book (see Canvas), and realise a software architecture conforming to the architectural level(s) described in Chap 1 of the IoT book.
+The development of the system is to be partly based on the design methodology proposed in Chap 5 of the IoT book (see Canvas), and realise a software architecture conforming to the architectural level(s) described in Chap 1 of the IoT book.
 In that respect, part of the project will also be to evaluate the practical applicability of the design methodology and the architectural principles presented in the IoT book.
+You are not required to follow strictly all steps in the design methodology but rather use those that you find is useful for the design of the system.

-The two section below contains partial information related to the first steps of the design methodology, and is intended to serve as a staring point for undertaking the project.
+The two sections below contain partial information related to the first steps of the design methodology, and is intended to serve as a staring point for undertaking the project.

 ### Step 1: Purpose and requirements

-The purpose of the system is for users to be able to set up and carrying out polls for feedback, and in voters to provide feedback either via a web- and mobile application or via a specialized IoT voting device.
+The purpose of the system is for users to be able to set up and carry out polls for feedback, and in voters to provide feedback either via a web- and mobile application or via a specialized IoT voting device.
 The IoT voting device and the IoT display device are physical devices that must be configureable such that they can be linked (paired with) an ongoing poll.

 The system is to support administrators in configuring the system and accounts.
 The business logic of the application must support storage, analytics, and integration with back-end services using the results from polls to implement new services.
 The application is to deployed in the cloud using a combination of platform-, infrastructure-, and software as a service (PaaS/IaaS/Saas).

-It must be possible for users and voters to create accounts in the system (possible integrated with third-party accounts (such as facebook and google accounts), and communication between the system components must ensure confidentiality.
+It must be possible for users and voters to create accounts in the system (possible integrated with third-party authentication such as facebook and google accounts), and communication between the system components must ensure confidentiality.

 ### Step 2: Process Specification

 A typical use of the system is as follows:

 1. A user sets up a poll using the web/mobile application.
 It must be possible for a user to have several polls defined in the system and choose among them (past/present/future polls).
-- The IoT feedback device and the IoT display device is linked to (paired with) the poll.
+- The IoT feedback device and the IoT display device are linked to (paired with) a poll.
 A mechanism for pairing the IoT device and the poll must be designed.
 - The user opens the poll - possibly giving a time limit.
 The poll can be accessed by entering a number on a webpage (as in Kahoot) or via a link.
 Some polls may be public and do not require a voter account, other polls can be made private and require a voter account and login to provide feedback.
 - The information configured is to be displayed (time remaining, current votes,...) in real-time on a web page and on the IoT display as feedback to the users.
-- The user closes the poll
+- The user closes the poll.

 Information about polls created by users, results from past polls must be persistently stored in one or more databases.
 It must be possible for other applications to integrate with the feedback application and obtain, e.g., information about results of polls, notification when polls are being opened and closed, and retrieve data for further analytics and prediction.